-Entrance Counseling is required if you have never borrowed a Federal Direct loan as well as for any new Graduate PLUS loan borrowers.
+Entrance Counseling is required if you have never borrowed a Federal Direct loan.
 This is a tutorial and a quiz.
 The Direct Loan MPN is a loan application needed to receive the Federal Direct loan funds.
 The MPN is good for 10 years, as long as you receive a disbursement within 12 months of electronically signing the MPN.

 Entrance counseling and a Direct Loan Master Promissory Note (MPN) are a one-time requirement.
-If you are borrowing a Federal loan for the first time, or your MPN is more than 10 years old, complete these items in order to allow your loan to disburse.
+If you are borrowing a Federal loan for the first time, complete these items in order to allow your loan to disburse.
 Complete both online at studentaid.gov.
-Watch this wideo for help in navigating the completion of the MPN and Entrance Counseling.

 Log In first using your FSA ID Username at studentaid.gov.
-Under the "Complete Aid Process" heading:
+Under the "Loans and Grants" heading: